 - Get your maximum AHV pension.
 Pay any missing contributions within five years.
 However, this is only possible if you were insured in Switzerland during the relevant period.
 If you are unsure, order an AHV account statement from your compensation office so that you can check whether you are on course towards receiving a maximum pension.

 - Part-time workers mainly suffer a reduction in pension fund benefits, as well as a drop in AHV benefits.
 People with a workload of less than 50 percent and a low income risk a pension gap.
 This makes it all the more important for a part-time employee like you to make use of the opportunities offered by pillar 3a when it comes to pension planning.

 - As soon as you are employed and affiliated to a pension fund, you will receive your pension certificate once a year.
 This contains important information.
 You can find out how much you can use to finance your own home or how high your disability pension would be if something happened to you.
 So give your pension fund statement the attention it deserves.

 - Do you want to maintain your accustomed standard of living at retirement age and save taxes now?
 If so, plan for retirement and save with pillar 3a.
 Pension income after retirement only covers around 60 percent of your last salary.
-In addition, gainfully employed persons with a pension fund may pay in up to 6,826 francs per year and deduct the full amount from their taxable income.
+In addition, gainfully employed persons with a pension fund may pay in up to 6,883 francs (as of 2021) per year and deduct the full amount from their taxable income.